abdullah19191/Ecommerce-App-Bloc/README.md

 A responsive ecommerce app Ios&Android.Bloc is used as statemanagement while GetX is used for Ecommerce panal statemanagement.
 Firebase/cloud Firestore is used as backend.
 It consists  mostly of all ecommerce features.

-Using Tenserflow library we are able to conduct scanning which help us to identify between lungs with covid infection and normal lungs with no covid infection.

 ## MAIN LIBRARIES:
 1) Bloc(For State Management)